Bondok6/github-users/README.md

 # Frontend Code Challenge

-> ### It was a live code challenge I faced, I created two pages, one to display a list of 10 GitHub users as cards, the second to display specific user information
+> ### It was a live code challenge I faced, I've created two pages, one to display a list of 10 GitHub users as cards, the second to display specific user information

 ## Built With